 Applications must be made in writing on the 'HomeChoice @ Northampton' housing application form, issued by the council.
-Forms are available at The Guildhall, St Giles Square, Northampton, NN1 1DE or any local housing office, or can be downloaded at www.northampton.gov.uk
+Forms are available at The Guildhall, St Giles Square, Northampton, NN1 1DE, or can be downloaded at www.northampton.gov.uk

 Completed forms along with all required supporting documentation (see below) should be returned to this address.
-Alternatively any local housing office will forward the form to the Guildhall.
 Applicants will be issued with a receipt and should keep this safe for future reference.
 Applications, which do not have the necessary supporting documentation, will not be accepted.

-Whether an application is accepted and placed on the Housing Register is subject to the eligibility criteria and the provision of all supporting documentation.
+Whether an application is accepted and placed on the Housing Register are subject to the eligibility criteria and the provision of all supporting documentation.